A strong product development process requires planning and smart product strategy. Follow these 7 steps to create a successful project plan.

 “This project is off the rails!
 It’s late and costing way more than you told us it would.
 You had a detailed project plan.
 How could this happen?”

 Let me count the ways.

 A project plan is a tool we use to help us coordinate the people and resources necessary to create and deliver a product to its customers.
 This plan is an important part of any product development process.
 Without a plan, it is next to impossible to coordinate the resources necessary to create a successful product.

 But why are some plans great and others disasters?
 How do you go about creating a project strategy that your team can execute successfully?

 Sometimes, it takes longer to create the plan and get it approved than it does to get through development.
 Yes, this really happens.

-This is tricky to get right.
-But generally speaking, the level of task granularity should be about 1 logical time-measurement period below the project’s duration.
+This is tricky to get right in your project plan.
+But generally speaking, the level of task granularity should be about one logical time-measurement period below the project’s duration.
 And there should be tasks and milestones defined for the major activities and checkpoints.